 Day 04: Zlatibor/Novi Pazar (Drive)

 We visit the Monastery Studenica*, founded in 1190 and best known for its collection of 13th and 14th century Byzantine-style fresco paintings.
-This UNESCO World Heritage Site includes the churches of the Virgin, Saints Joachim & Anne and St. Nicholas.
+This UNESCO World Heritage Site includes the churches of the Virgin, Saints Joachim and Anne, and Saint Nicholas.
 We then head to Novi Pazar and take an evening walking tour of the town.
 Predominantly Muslim, Novi Pazar’s story began in the 1400s when the Ottoman governor of the region built a fort, mosque, market and baths here.

 Day 05: Novi Pazar/Pec (KOSOVO) (Drive)

-A short drive gets us to one of the most treasured sacral buildings of the Nemanjić era, the Monastery Sopoćani*, featuring magnificent medieval murals.
+A short drive brings us to one of the most treasured sacral buildings of the Nemanjić era, the Monastery Sopoćani*, featuring magnificent medieval murals.
 This UNESCO World Heritage Site was thought to have been built around 1260.
 After our exploration of the monastery, we continue to Kosovo, Europe’s newest country.
 The Medieval Monuments in Kosovo* are world renowned for their beauty.
 These four churches and monasteries were built in the 13th and 14th centuries, and are famous for their distinctive style of wall painting, developed in the Balkans from the 13th to 17th centuries.

 Overnight: Hotel Dukagjini, Pec (1 night) (B, D)

-We visit Dečani Monastery and the Patriarchate of Peć.
-Dečani Church boasts some of the richest and most well preserved Romanesque-Gothic sculptures.
-At the Patriarchate of Peć we visit the oldest church built in the 13th Century.
-Drive to the capital city of Pristina we stroll along its streets and Main Square.
-We visit the 14th Century Monastery of Gracanica, which represents the apex of Serbian buildings that followed the spirit of the Byzantine tradition.
+Today, explore Dečani Monastery and the Patriarchate of Peć.
+Dečani Church boasts some of the richest and most well preserved Romanesque-Gothic sculptures in the region.
+At the Patriarchate of Peć, we visit the monastery’s oldest church, built in the 13th century.
+Next, we journey to Kosovo’s capital city of Pristina, with the opportunity to stroll along its streets and enjoy its main square.
+We visit the 14th century Monastery of Gracanica, which represents the culmination of Serbian buildings that followed the Byzantine tradition.
 We then head into North Macedonia, offering a unique mix of Greek, Roman and Ottoman heritage.
 Our destination is the country’s charming capital of Skopje.

 Day 07: Skopje/Ohrid (Drive)

 With the earliest evidence of settlement dating to 4000 BC, Skopje offers a long and fascinating history spanning through Roman times and beyond.
-In the morning we walk through the old town “Charshi”, visiting the Stone Bridge built by the Ottomans, the Church of St. Spas, the Old Bazaar, largest bazaar in the Balkans and trade centre of Skopje since the 12th century, and Fortress Kale, where the city’s oldest artifacts were found.
-Our explorations conclude with visits to Mustapha Pasha Mosque dating to 1492 and the Daut Pasa Baths (only from the outside).
-After our visit we head to Ohrid.
+In the morning, we walk through the old town “Charshi”, visiting the Stone Bridge built by the Ottomans and the Church of Saint Spas.
+We then explore the Old Bazaar, largest bazaar in the Balkans and trade centre of Skopje since the 12th century, and Fortress Kale, where the city’s oldest artifacts were found.
+Our explorations conclude with visits to Mustapha Pasha Mosque, dating from 1492, and the Daut Pasa Baths (only from the outside).
+Afterwards, we head to Ohrid.

 Day 08: Ohrid